A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions: Numerical Examples

 \subsection{High-dimensional function}

-In the last example, we illustrate the potential capability of the rotational method for dealing with higher-dimensional problems.
-Specially, we select a function similar to the first example (Sec.~\ref{subsec:ex1}) but with much higher dimensionality:
+In this example, we illustrate the potential capability of the rotational method for dealing with higher-dimensional problems.
+Specifically, we select a function similar to the first example (Section~\ref{subsec:ex1}) but with much higher dimensionality:

 The total number of basis functions for this example is $N=5151$.
-The relative error is computed with a level-$3$ sparse grid method, hence the numerical integrals are exact.
-The results are presented in Fig.~\ref{fig:ex5_rmse}.
-As before, our iterative rotation approach out-performs the existing $\ell_1$ methods.
-A comparison of $\bm c$ and $\tilde{\bm c}$ is presented in Fig.~\ref{fig:ex5_coef} and it shows the enhancement of the sparsity by the iterative rotation method.
-Coefficients $\tilde c_n$ (obtained with $1200$ samples) with absolute values smaller than $10^{-4}$ are not presented as they are two magnitude smaller than the dominating ones and are negligible in the comparison of sparsity.
-The enhancement of the sparsity is illustrated quantitatively on the right column of this figure.
-We note that for general high-dimensional problems, simply truncating the gPC expansion up to a certain order is not efficient because the number of basis grows exponentially.
-Hence, a good approach for high-dimensional problems is to integrate our iterative rotation method with a method to reduce $d$ (e.g., an ANOVA method \cite{YangCLK12} or to reduce $N$ (e.g., adaptive basis selection \cite{JakemanES14}.
+The relative error is computed with a level-$3$ sparse grid method.
+Hence, the numerical integrals are exact.
+The results are presented in Figure~\ref{fig:ex5_rmse}.
+As before, our iterative rotation approach outperforms the existing $\ell_1$ methods.
+Figure~\ref{fig:ex5_coef} features a comparison of $\bm c$ and $\tilde{\bm c}$, showing the sparsity enhancement of the sparsity using the iterative rotation method.
+Coefficients $\tilde c_n$ (obtained with $1200$ samples) with absolute values smaller than $10^{-4}$ are not presented as they are two magnitudes smaller than the dominating ones and are negligible in the comparison of sparsity.
+The sparsity enhancement is illustrated quantitatively on the right column of Figure~\ref{fig:ex5_coef}.
+Notably, for general high-dimensional problems, simply truncating the gPC expansion up to a certain order is not efficient because the number of basis grows exponentially.
+Hence, a good approach for high-dimensional problems is to integrate our iterative rotation method with a method to reduce $d$ (e.g., ANOVA \cite{YangCLK12}, SIR \cite{Li91}) or to reduce $N$ (e.g., adaptive basis selection \cite{JakemanES14}).